BestTimesToVisit.com Logo

 packing

 Pack layers, even in winter!
-The microclimates across the islands mean you can experience sunshine on the coast and cooler, windier conditions in the mountains within the same day.
-A light waterproof jacket is also a good idea for unexpected showers, especially if you plan on hiking in areas like La Gomera's Garajonay National Park.
+The microclimates mean you can be enjoying sunshine on the coast and need a jacket just a short drive inland or at higher altitudes.
+A light waterproof jacket is also a good idea for unexpected showers, especially on the greener northern sides of the islands.

 safety